 CEQA requires an environmental review that considers the whole of any project approved or carried out by a California public agency.
-As explained in the Draft Environmental Impact Report (DEIR) prepared for this project, the proposed forest resiliency demonstration project will be carried out jointly as a publicprivate partnership between GSFA and GSNR, with GSFA providing approval, supervision, and financing, and GSNR executing project operations.
+As explained in the Draft Environmental Impact Report (DEIR) prepared for this project, the proposed forest resiliency demonstration project will be carried out jointly as a public-private partnership between GSFA and GSNR, with GSFA providing approval, supervision, and financing, and GSNR executing project operations.
 The GSFA Board of Directors, comprised of forty elected California county supervisors, will have ultimate responsibility for approving and supervising the proposed project.
 While several public agencies will be asked to approve distinct components of the project, GSFA is the only agency with responsibility for supervising and approving the project as a whole, and therefore must act as lead agency for purposes of CEQA.

-For further details on GSFA's lead agency role, please see Chapter 1 of the DEIR located at www.gsfahome.org/programs/ed/forest-resiliency.shtml air quality, transportation (i.e., vehicle miles traveled) and greenhouse gas emissions were identified as significant and unavoidable despite the mitigation efforts that would be employed by GSNR.
+For further details on GSFA's lead agency role, please see Chapter 1 of the DEIR located at www.gsfahome.org/programs/ed/forest-resiliency.shtml

 Q11.
-What are the potential environmental impacts of the proposed project?
+What are the potential environmental impacts of the revised project proposal?

-In accordance with the California Environmental Quality Act (CEQA), a draft environmental impact report (DEIR) has been developed for the proposed project and was released for public review and comment on October 22, 2024 through January 20, 2025 (see Question 16).
-Through this extensive environmental analysis, exploring all potential impacts from the proposed project, impacts related to
+In accordance with the California Environmental Quality Act (CEQA), a draft environmental impact report (DEIR) was developed for the proposed project as originally proposed, and was released for public review and comment on October 22, 2024 through January 20, 2025 (see Question 16).
+This extensive environmental analysis explored all potential impacts from the proposed project, including potentially significant impacts related to air quality, transportation (i.e., vehicle miles traveled) and greenhouse gas emissions.